Touching Lives for Over Forty Years

 Cortland’s current outpatient therapy center opened in 2005 and since that time, over three thousand outpatients have received occupational, speech or physical therapy.
 A large Endless therapy pool augments the many treatment regimens.

 Home to the office of Dr. Dana Nugent, Mt.
-Top Clinic, the office of Dr. Ed Rader and Mt.
-Top Pharmacy as well as Tucker County EMS, Cortland has grown from the original five-acre plot to a sprawling thirty-five acre campus.
+Top Clinic, Mt.
+Top Pharmacy and Tucker County EMS, Cortland has grown from the original five-acre plot to a sprawling thirty-five acre campus.
 A large high tunnel / greenhouse provides therapeutic and wholesome opportunities for campus residents who want to grow their own vegetables, flowers and herbs.
 And with a shortage of affordable rental housing in the area, Cortland constructed studio apartments available to traveling employees.

 The Art of Giving